D-Dimer Quantitative

 D-Dimer is one of the by-products that can be measured after the fibrinolytic system is turned on.
 Fibrinolytic activation and intravascular thrombosis can be measured by the amount of D-Dimer in the blood.
 D-Dimer is especially helpful when ruling out venous thromboembolism in people who are at high risk.

-What is a d-dimer quantitative test and why is it used?
+What is d-dimer quantitative testing and when is it used?

-A d-dimer quantitative test is a blood test that measures the levels of d-dimer in the blood.
-It is used to diagnose or rule out conditions like deep vein thrombosis (DVT) and pulmonary embolism (PE).
-Elevated d-dimer levels indicate potential blood clot formation and further investigation may be needed.
+D-dimer quantitative testing is a blood test that measures the amount of a substance in the blood called D-dimer.
+It is used to help diagnose or rule out blood clotting disorders, such as deep vein thrombosis (DVT) or pulmonary embolism (PE).

 When is the D-Dimer Quantitative Test Used?

-There are numerous scoring systems that can be used to assess the a priori clinical probability of DVT and PE; the most well-known is the Wells score.
+There are several scoring systems to find out the risk of having DVT and PE.
+The most well-known one is the Wells score.

 What Does a Negative D-Dimer Test Mean?